andreaolivato/TikTok-LoginKit-PHP/README.md

 # TikTok Login Kit for PHP
-**TikTok Login Kit** implementation in PHP based on the [official documentation](https://developers.tiktok.com/doc/login-kit-web).
+**TikTok Login Kit** implementation in PHP based on the [official documentation](https://developers.tiktok.com/doc/login-kit-web/).

 This is an unofficial SDK for the official Login Kit APIs.

 ## Features

+**The library has been updated to use the new TikTok v2 API version**

 Current features include:

 - Log in with TikTok
-- Retrieve Basic User Information (updated with POST params)
+- Retrieve Basic User Information
+- Retrieve Advanced User Information
 - Retrieve Videos
 - Paginate Videos
-- Refresh expired Token
+- Refresh Expired Token

-### Currently Working on implementing

-- share.sound.create

 ## Installation